best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Dependency inversion

-> Depend on abstractions, not concretions
+> Depend on abstractions, not concretions.

 High level modules should not depend on low-level modules.
 Both should depend on interfaces - i.e. be built with this interaction in mind.

-Abstractions should not depend on specific details.
+Abstractions should not depend on specific details, but should outline a general concept.
-Concrete implementations should depend on abstractions.
+Concrete implementations should depend on these abstractions.

 Specify parameters to a function (or a higher order function to retrieve them) rather than hard coding the function to get some value.
 The function should not look outside of its own environment for data.